 Human Growth and Development

 According to the Bureau of Labor Statistics, as of 2018, doctoral graduates had the lowest unemployment rate among degree holders and earned the most, on average.
-Professionals with a Ph.D. in psychology can consider a wide range of positions, the most popular of which are shaping up to be forensic psychology, professorship and clinical psychology.
-Graduates may also be hired into one of these engaging fields (salary data for each sourced from the BLS).
+Professionals with a Ph.D. in psychology can consider a wide range of positions, the most popular of which are forensic psychology, professorship and clinical psychology.
+Graduates may also seek positions in one of the following fields.

 Average Annual Salary: $97,260